RaVeR76/My-Vinyl-Answer/README.md

 I was using jinja logic to display them so should have been simples ... right !

 * **Fix**
-Well butt munch here forgot to write the database name with the proper jinja logic value.
+Well, butt munch here forgot to write the database name with the proper jinja logic value.
 I was using {{ fullname }} when it should have been {{ users.fullname }}

 * **Verdict**
 Pretty raging after that tbh but sure .... another learning point noted & will be easier to notice next time !